The Mark of Zorro chapter 21 The whipping

 “The money must be repaid within two days, or you shall have fifteen lashes more,” the magistrado was saying.

-Fray was untied and dropped to the ground at the foot of the post.
+Fray Felipe was untied and dropped to the ground at the foot of the post.
 The crowd began to melt away.
 Two frailes who had followed from San Gabriel aided their brother to his feet, and led him aside while the natives hooted.
 Vega returned to his house.

-“Send me Bernardo,” he ordered his despensero.
+“Send me ,” he ordered his despensero.

 The butler bit his lip to keep from grinning as he went to do as he was bidden. was a deaf and dumb native servant for whom had a peculiar use.
 Within the minute he entered the great living-room and bowed before his master.